LongBu/AWS-MLS-C01-Study-Guide/README.md

 #### Identify data sources (e.g., content and location, primary sources such as user data) and determine storage mediums (e.g., DB, Data Lake, S3, EFS, EBS)

 ##### Amazon Redshift:
-  * fully managed, scalable cloud data warehouse, columnar instead of row based (no Multi-AZ, based on Postgres, No OLTP [row based], but OLAP [column based])
+  * fully managed, scalable cloud data warehouse, columnar instead of row based (based on Postgres, No OLTP [row based], but OLAP [column based]); no Multi-AZ
   * Offers parallel sql queries
   * Can be server less or use cluster(s)
   * Uses SQL to analyze structured and semi-structured data across data warehouses, operational DBs, and data lakes